 Like any other sector, youth workforce development is going through rapid change, with major transitions in leadership as the baby-boomer generation retires.
 It is critical we have the foresight to begin nurturing and supporting future leaders for our organizations.
 However, youth who are mobilizing at the grassroots level lack direct access to the industry leaders, policymakers and funders who make the decisions.

-With this in mind, the CCYP Thought Leaders in Residence program was designed to engage dynamic young people in their 20’s (age 18-29) to help advance policy and practice in Canada's workforce development sector.
+With this in mind, the CCYP Fellowship Program was designed to engage dynamic young people in their 20’s (age 18-29) to help advance policy and practice in Canada's workforce development sector.
 The program provides promising, bright young thinkers and doers who are mobilizing and advocating at the grassroots level with an opportunity to learn how to create systems-level change.

 For more information

-The Thought Leaders in Residence program has a focused set of goals, to ensure that there are both immediate outcomes as well as long-term outcomes that build the foundation for longer term sector stability.
+The CCYP Fellowship Program has a focused set of goals, to ensure that there are both immediate outcomes as well as long-term outcomes that build the foundation for longer term sector stability.

 WHO ARE WE LOOKING FOR?

 The CCYP Fellowship Program provides promising, bright young thinkers and doers who are mobilizing and advocating at the grassroots level with an opportunity to learn how to create systems-level change.
 The Fellows will gain a full-time, paid placement for seven months working at the CCYP.

 Through this program, Fellows would be exposed to policy, research, leadership, academic writing, evaluation, systems thinking, public speaking and more.
 It will also provide youth with access into the workforce development industry, while at the same time serve as a means of adding more youth perspective to the advocacy work at CCYP.